LEARN

 Use RICE to Lower Pain and Swelling

-While Malek says it’s unlikely you’ll need to immobilize the muscles or joints you overstretched, if you are feeling acute pain that is impacting your ability to move, research supports using the RICE protocol for recovery:
+It's unlikely you'll need to immobilize the muscles or joints you overstretched, but if you are feeling acute pain that is impacting your ability to move, the RICE protocol can help with recovery:

 Consider Seeing a Physical Therapist